 4x increasein the rate of employees mentioning impostor syndrome in their coaching sessions, from 2018 to 2019

 Taking on a new project.
 What if I fail?
 What if it’s harder than it looks?
 Maybe I shouldn’t raise my hand.
 I’m comfortable where I am.

 Change is scary, and while we want to prove ourselves, volunteering as tribute for a new project can be frightening.
 If you’re excited about the idea, it’s worth digging further and evaluating the pros and cons.

 When it’s all the time

-At the heart of feeling like an imposter is feeling different, like an outsider.
-Discrimination (from microaggresions to explicit behavior) can fuel these feelings.
+At the heart of feeling like an impostor is feeling different, like an outsider.
+Discrimination (from microaggressions to explicit behavior) can fuel these feelings.
 While it’s common and normal to feel like you don’t fit in from time to time, it’s important to recognize that the complicated web of factors creating that feeling in yourself and in others.

 What now?
 Do we “fake it till we make it?”